rdok/expo-nextjs/readme.md

 - Add credentials `EXPO_USERNAME`, `EXPO_PASSWORD` to the GitHub repo secrets
 - `npx expo login`
 - `npx expo publish --release-channel stage`
-- `npx expo build:android --release-channel stage --type apk`
-  - Select option: generate new keystore
+- `npx expo build:android --release-channel stage --type apk` Select option: generate new keystore
-  - `expo fetch:android:keystore`
+- `expo fetch:android:keystore` Backup these keys

-  - Backup these keys, you're going to use them for the CI/GitHub action secrets to trigger builds:
-    - Encode the keystore binary to base64, and add it as a secret `EXPO_ANDROID_KEYSTORE_JKS_BASE64`:
-      - `cat expo-nextjs-template.jks | base64 --wrap=0`
-    - Add additional secrets: `EXPO_ANDROID_KEYSTORE_ALIAS`, `EXPO_ANDROID_KEY_PASSWORD`, `EXPO_ANDROID_KEYSTORE_PASSWORD`
+From now onward you can rely on GitHub actions to automate publishing new changes.

-The GitHub actions will now publish any new work done on master branch.
-For builds, you'll need to trigger the action manually.
+To triggering new builds you'll need to manually trigger the corresponding GitHub action.

 ## Stage
 [Expo](https://expo.io/) sets up the stage environment to test the mobile apps before publishing them to App Store or Play Store: